mmarsh/events/README.md

 --------------------
   - Implement some sort of retry logic.
 Right now the app contends with the intermittent service failures by prompting the user to try again.
   - More advanced tab filtering logic.
 For example, the Local Events could tap into the browser's location features (right now it's hard-coded to assume you're in NY)
   - Let the user make their own tab.
-A few form fields and they could specify something simple like a string, a comparator, and a data field and the app can generate a filter, create new tab to hang on to, and maybe even stash it in local storage so you can have it the next time you start the app
+A few form fields and they could specify something simple like a string, a comparator, and a data field and the app can generate a filter, create new tab to hang on to it, and maybe even stash it in local storage so you can have it the next time you start the app